I don’t mind when terrific ingredients finally get their day in the spotlight, even becoming a little “trendy”, like kale or brussels sprouts!

 And, rhubarb… for years known as the vegetable trying to being a fruit.
 Too tart for some, not pretty enough for others.
 But now it’s abundantly seen on dessert & bakery menus across the country, recipes and pretty photos plastered in food magazines.

-Earlier this week I posted a Rhubarb Fig Jam that sadly I have just about a spoonful left of, and yesterday I made these Gluten-Free Raspberry Rhubarb Crumble Bars for my segment on Twin Cities Live.
-We talked about tips & tricks to eating gluten-free on a budget, like DIY ingredients such as the oat flour used to make this spring treat and starting a group buying club for specialty ingredients.
+Earlier this week I posted a Rhubarb Fig Jam that I’ve been eating on sourdough toast, and yesterday I made these Gluten-Free Raspberry Rhubarb Crumble Bars for my segment on Twin Cities Live.
+We talked about tips & tricks to eating gluten-free on a budget, like DIY ingredients such as the oat flour used to make this spring treat.

 Batch cooking is another great way to save time and money.
 An example would be making a whole chicken and whole grains, or roasted vegetables on one day, then using them to recreate several meals throughout the week.
 There’s less waste, and the “new meals” are often better than if I follow a recipe.

 These Raspberry Rhubarb Crumble Bars are naturally gluten-free, no special ingredients needed thanks to the power of oats used in whole form and ground into a versatile flour.

 They have a natural salty sweet component that I love for baking, and make the texture of the top crumble just like the crunchy bits on those bakery muffins.

 The combination of raspberries and rhubarb is one of my favorites!
 The tart rhubarb plays off the sweetness of the raspberries, and wow, does it create the most gorgeous magenta scene ever.

 1 1/4cupsfrozen or fresh organic raspberries(170 grams)

 zest and juice of one lemon

 3teaspoonscornstarch or tapioca starch